 Having an addiction problem can be devastating for both women and their families.
-Whether this is a substance abuse problem or an eating disorder, an addiction can be life changing for individuals and their families, especially if it takes control of your life.
+Whether this is a substance abuse problem or an eating disorder, addiction can be life-changing for individuals and their families, especially if it takes control of their life.
 Regaining control may feel difficult, but you don’t have to do it alone.
 It is never too late to address an addiction problem and seek help.

 Getting help for an addiction problem does not have to be difficult or embarrassing.
 Many women try to deal with their addictions themselves.
 Some are successful, while others need professional assistance.
 Don’t try to do it alone, remember that while each individual case is different, everyone stands to gain by seeking treatment.

 How to Get Professional Help for an Addiction Problem

 Getting help for any type of addiction takes a lot of courage.
 It can be difficult to admit that you have a dependency on drugs or alcohol.
 Seeking help is often the hardest step in the recovery process.
 While there are many alcohol and drug rehab centers across the country, gender-specific treatment or treatment programs designed specifically for women have been shown to be incredibly effective and successful in the long term.